 Developed and tested by:

-Mr. Hari Ram N. (M.S. student) – Solitary wave interaction with vegetation
+Mr. Hari Ram N. (Ph.D) – Wave-rigid vegetation interaction

-Mr. Harish Selvam (Ph.D. student) – Tsunami-like bores interacting with buildings
+Mr. Harish Selvam (Ph.D) – Tsunami-induced overtopping over buildings

-Ms. Shrushti Shirsat (M.Tech student) – Aero-hydrodynamics of bottom-profiled OWC chambers
+Ms. Shrushti Shirsat (M.Tech) – Aero-hydrodynamics of bottom-profiled OWC chambers

 Mr. John Wesly (M.S) and Mr. Kartik Ruikar (B.Tech) – Gap resonance in moonpools

 Mr. Manish Verma (Ph.D) – Wave-current loads on ships

 Ms. Golda Percy (Ph.D) and Ms. Praba Nageswaran (Ph.D) and Mr. Sakthi Vasanth (Ph.D) – Buffer blocks for coastal protection (dam-break waves ; solitons ; undular bores)